Horacio Llamas – First Mexican player in the NBA

 Aka VincentDa & RedApples fka Expiredpineapples.
 My alter-ego is a digital-marketing guy in Houston.
 Won editing awards & created obsolete flash websites that have been featured in mags like Sports Illustrated.
 Studied film & women at FSU during the golden age of hip-hop.
 Collects records, laserdiscs, sports memorabilia & toys.
 Father of 2 daughters that are more athletic and popular on YouTube.

 On March 2nd of 1997, undrafted Horacio Llamas became the first Mexican to play in the NBA.
 He scored two points and grabbed one board in four minutes of action.

 And if that wasn’t enough, he also had a Steve Kerr moment with the greatest player of all-time.
-While trying to make a comeback in 2002 with the the Washington Wizards, Llamas once hit a game-winning three-pointer off a Michael Jordan assist during a practice scrimmage.
-He didn’t make the team but how many people can say they have a GOAT story like this?
+While trying to make a comeback in 2002 with the the Washington Wizards, Llamas hit a game-winning three-pointer off a Michael Jordan assist during a practice scrimmage.
+He didn’t make the team but how many people can say they have a GOAT story like that one?